-A woman by the name of Julia posted her story today on twitter talking about her horrific experience with being on Tinder.
+A woman named Julia posted her story today on Twitter about her horrific experience with being on Tinder.
+It’s absolutely heartbreaking so I wanted to share it with you all today.

 i rejected a man today, who found me off tinder but we did not match. this is how the conversation ended after i said 6 times i was not interested.